AdavidGuevara/scrapy-cleanData/README.md

-# Limpiando la data extraida con scrapy.
+# Cleaning the extracted data with scrapy.

-- Se usa algunas funciones de forma directa en la carga de items em el spider.
+- Some functions are used directly in loading items in the spider.